Azure/azure-osconfig/docs/roadmap.md

 OSConfig continues to run as a monolithic process and can accept requests from agentless management authorities like OOBE.
 More module scenarios are enabled (TPM, etc.)

-- The Watcher is introduced.
+- The RC/DC Watcher is introduced.
 OSConfig can accept requests from Local Management Authorities (like OOBE).
-- The Orchestrator is introduced to orchestrate input from multiple authorities.
 - Modules continue to work unchanged, same as in previous release, as Dynamically Loaded Shared Object libraries exporting the MMI C API.
 - The Modules Manager is introduced and loads the module libraries in-proc.
 - Tpm and other new Management Modules can appear (not shown in diagram).